 Program Description: Title IV-E funds are federal funds that are matched by State dollars to pay for specific child welfare activities.
 Historically, title IV-E funds have been permitted primarily for children and youth while they are in foster care.
 In 2014, Maryland applied for the Title IV-E Waiver Demonstration.
-These projects provide flexibility to States in their use of Title IV-E funds; funds would be used for programs to improve outcomes for children, rather than as a reimbursement for children qualifying as Title IV-E Eligible.
-The U.S. Department of Health and Human Services (HHS), Administration for Children and Families (ACF) approved Maryland for a Title IV-E Waiver Demonstration Project in October 2014 with implementation to begin July 1, 2015.
+Waiver demonstration projects provide flexibility to States in their use of Title IV-E funds; funds would be used for programs to improve outcomes for children, rather than as a reimbursement for children qualifying as Title IV-E Eligible.
+The U.S. Department of Health and Human Services (HHS), Administration for Children and Families (ACF) approved Maryland for a Title IV-E Waiver Demonstration Project in October 2014 and implementation began July 1, 2015.
 The Title IV-E Waiver provides Maryland with the opportunity to test new approaches to service delivery and financing structures.
 No new funds are provided with the Waiver Demonstration.
 It provides flexibility of funding using Title IV-E funds.
 DHR anticipates that the flexibility provided by the Waiver Demonstration Project will result in improved outcomes for children and families, including increased youth and family functioning; decreased entries into foster care (new and re-entries); reduced lengths of stay; improved social and emotional functioning; improved educational achievement; increased exits to permanence and decreased reports of maltreatment.

-Formula Description: Funds will be issued as a block grant in FY 16.
+Formula Description: Title IV-E Foster Care Waiver Funds are issued as a block grant through FY 19.